openhwgroup/cva6/docs/01_cva6_user/ip-xact/cva6_csr.rst

      - MODE
      - Mode
      - read-write,WARL
-     - This bitfield selects the current address\-translation scheme\.
-When MODE=Bare, supervisor virtual addresses are equal to supervisor physical addresses, and there is no additional memory protection beyond the physical memory protection scheme\.
-To select MODE=Bare, software must write zero to the remaining fields of ``satp`` \(bits 30–0\)\.
-Attempting to select MODE=Bare with a nonzero pattern in the remaining fields has an ``unspecified`` effect on the value that the remaining fields assume and an ``unspecified`` effect on address translation and protection behavior\.  ``Enumerated Values``( "Bare" :0)( "Sv32" :1)'\n'
+     - This bitfield selects the current address-translation scheme.
+When MODE=Bare, supervisor virtual addresses are equal to supervisor physical addresses, and there is no additional memory protection beyond the physical memory protection scheme.
+To select MODE=Bare, software must write zero to the remaining fields of ``satp`` \(bits 30–0\).
+Attempting to select MODE=Bare with a nonzero pattern in the remaining fields has an ``unspecified`` effect on the value that the remaining fields assume and an ``unspecified`` effect on address translation and protection behavior.  ``Enumerated Values`` ( "Bare" :0)( "Sv32" :1)'\n'
    * - 30:22
      - ASID
      - Address space identifier
      - read-write,WARL
-     - This bitfield facilitates address\-translation fences on a per\-address\-space basis\.
+     - This bitfield facilitates address-translation fences on a per-address-space basis.
    * - 21:0
      - PPN
      - Physical page number
      - read-write,WARL
-     - This bitfield holds the root page table, i\.e\., its supervisor physical address divided by 4 KiB\.
+     - This bitfield holds the root page table, i.e., its supervisor physical address divided by 4 KiB.

 Machine Status Register
 --------------------------